 And I think therein lies the stronghold.
 You see, "idolatry" is simply putting something or someone else ahead of God.
 Since the Scripture is extremely clear on the plan of God & the commonality of the infilling of the Holy Spirit with the manifestations of prophesy & tongues -- I can only conclude that people who reject that pattern -- do not experience the infilling of that Spirit -because repentance is a prerequisite.
 And in their case -- it's often the need to repent from a subtle form of idolatry: idolizing either men or tradition or sectarian heresies that deny the need for OBEDIENCE to the Gospel.

-I once heard a man who earned a PhD from a world renown seminary say that the Apostle Peter was wrong in Acts.
+I once heard a man who earned a PhD from a world renown seminary say that the Apostle Peter's methodology & doctrine in Acts were in error!
+Oh, really?
 There is no shortage of self professed religious experts who want to dismiss Peter and ultimately the rest of the message as well.
 After all: People getting filled with a Spirit that somewhat resembles drunkenness is so “undignified”.
 PRIDE was Lucifer’s downfall, too.

 Many people have said that they simply don't understand the need for this sort of "Spirit filling experience".
 I'm not surprised that they don't understand.
 The Scripture itself says that you won't understand such matters until you have it!
 It is written: "But a natural [or, unspiritual] person does not receive the [things] of the Spirit of God, for they are foolishness to him, and he is not able to know [them], because they are spiritually examined." -I Cor 2:14 See, you won't understand why you need to go down that path until after you've been!
 This is precisely why FAITH is required.
 Obedience without knowing "why" will actually lead to understanding why!